dwulff/academic/content/home/teaching.md

 +++

 ## Fall 2018
-[Networks in Psychology](https://www.dirkwulff.org/courses/2018_Networks) - seminar with exercises on the theoretical and practical basic of networks science with applied examples from psychology including social networks, semantic networks, psychometric networks, and neural networks.
+[Networks in Psychology]{{< ref "/courses/2018_Networks" >}} - seminar with exercises on the theoretical and practical basic of networks science with applied examples from psychology including social networks, semantic networks, psychometric networks, and neural networks.

 [What are good decisions?](https://www.dirkwulff.org/courses/2018_Networks) - theoretical seminar discussing in historical order foundational texts on the question of rationality and normative decision making.